Tags

 # Variable assignment

-You can store data in your own variables and use them in output tags or any other tags you wish.
-The easiest way to create a variable is with the assign tag with simple syntax:
+You can store data in your own variables, for use in output tags or other tags as desired.
+The simplest way to create a variable is with the assign tag, which has a very straightforward syntax:

 {% assign name = 'freestyle' %}